duasob/marketMakingAlgo/README.md

 ## Code

 Some of the functions in the code rely on *Optibook* library, but the core idea of the Strategy is fully interchangable to any other environment.
+The code is attached in the github repo as `algo.py`.

 There are 2 main functions to take an action in a given orderbook: